 Gardnerian witches are forbidden from sharing names and information of other members of their coven without express consent, something that I strongly agree with.
 As with Alexandrian Wicca, Gardnerian Wicca also has 3 levels of initiation.
 Due to the initiation rites, you aren’t technically able to call yourself a Gardnerian Witch unless you have been officially initiated by a member of a Gardnerian coven.
 To reach higher stages of initiation, you must follow a very structured system through which you would learn more and more about Wicca.

 Gardnerian Wiccans worship a God and a Goddess, most often referred to as the Horned God and the Mother (or Triple) Goddess.
 The Gods are always named in rituals, however, this doesn’t always have to be the Horned God and the Mother Goddess.
 Other Deities can be used in their place depending on who the coven chooses to worship.
-Due to their belief of the Wiccan Rede and the Threefold Law, Gardnerian Witches hold themselves to a very high ethical standard.
+Due to their belief in the Wiccan Rede and the Threefold Law, Gardnerian Witches hold themselves to high ethical standards.

 Type of Witch #13 Green Witch